Adam-Safr/maestro-css/README.md

-# Maestro.css - *Free typography library*
+# Maestro.css - Free typography library
 **Author:** Adam Šáfr
 ## Description
 Maestro is a free typography CSS library.
 It was created for a school project.
 You don't need to make new CSS file every time you start new project.
 Maestro helps you style your headlines, special text markups, images, lists, basic tables, buttons, alerts and more.
-It's responsible and cros-browser friendly.
+It's responsible and cross-browser friendly.
 ## Demo site
 There is link to **[demo](https://pslib-cz.github.io/2021l4web-typographic-library-Adam-Safr)** site for style preview.
 ## Implementation
-1. Download maestro.css in **docs/download/** folder
+1. Download maestro.css in **docs/download** folder
 2. Link maestro.css file to `<head>` in every HTML page using syntax:
 ```html
 <link href="maestro.css" rel="stylesheet">
 ```
 ## Docs
 ### Colours
 Maestro.css has predefined colours.
-Between lines 3-31 is the list of colours.
-You can change the colours by yourself.
-Selector :root defines colour for normal website mode.
+Between lines 3-31 you can find the list of colours.
+Selector `:root` defines colours for normal website mode.
 Selector `[data-theme="dark"]` defines the colours for website in dark mode.
+You can change them whatever you want.
 ### Typography
-Font depends on your system.
+Website font depends on your system.
 If you have an Apple device, the text will use Apple system font.
-Other it will use Segoe UI and Roboto.
+Otherwise it will use Segoe UI and Roboto.
 ### Headings
 You can use headings from `<h1>` to `<h6>`.
 Font sizes are:
 * 30px for `<h1>`